A Jeffersonian Vision for Mapping the World

 The United States should lead in the establishment of a GSDI for the same reasons Jefferson sent Lewis to map the wilderness.
 The first, geopolitics, is more compelling now than ever, with many countries desperately tackling the persistent threat of unsustainable development.
 It will be manifested differently in each area, but many countries will share in the common human tragedy of violence if agriculture-based economies collapse.
 Failure to improve natural resource management in vulnerable regions will result in heightened ethnic tensions, political instability, and forced migrations.

 A GSDI by no means solves the dilemma of unsustainability, but it does offer an objective framework for environmental accounting and a common basis for subnational, bilateral, or multilateral dialogue over resource development options.
-If geospatial data and tools become more widely available and affordable, democratization of decisionmaking, particularly at the local level, can be strengthened.
+If geospatial data and tools become more widely available and affordable, the democratization of decisionmaking, particularly at the local level, can be strengthened.
 Conversely, unfair restrictions or misuse of these same data and tools could serve repressive regimes.
 Participating governments in a GSDI will bring their own concerns (national security, proprietary data, and so on) and agendas (who will set the standards? how will they be enforced?) to the table.

 Standards are not preordained; they are negotiated compromises.
 But once established, they need to be firmly and consistently applied.
 A GSDI, then, will not be an altruistic exercise but a geopolitical vehicle toward better earth science data collection-the foundation for improved international understanding of environmental scarcity (such as water shortages) and ultimately for economically sound collaborative work on solutions.